-Michelle Green Willner’s works have been commissioned and performed internationally by ensembles such as; North/South Consonance (2018), NACUSA, Synergy, UCLA (David’s Quilt and Shir Chadash), Los Angeles Jewish Symphony, Hollywood Master Chorale, American Cantors’ Association, Shechina, UCI Women’s Chorus, Speculum Musicae, New Millennium, New Calliope Singers, Premier, Society for New Music, CSULB New Music Ensemble, Kol Haemek Chorale, Earplay at Center for the Arts Forum, San Francisco, 2020 & 2017 Unsung Festival, LA Choreographers and Dancers, Australia’s Celebration of Women and Music and Zimriya, Israel’s International Choral Festival.
+Michelle Green Willner’s works have been commissioned and performed internationally by ensembles such as; North/South Consonance, NACUSA, Synergy, UCLA (David’s Quilt and Shir Chadash), Los Angeles Jewish Symphony, Hollywood Master Chorale, American Cantors’ Association, Shechina, UCI Women’s Chorus, Speculum Musicae, New Millennium, New Calliope Singers, Premier, Society for New Music, CSULB New Music Ensemble, Kol Haemek Chorale, Earplay at Center for the Arts Forum, San Francisco, 2020 & 2017 Unsung Festival, LA Choreographers and Dancers, Australia’s Celebration of Women and Music and Zimriya, Israel’s International Choral Festival.

-With her love for artistic collaborations, for the past year and a half, Green Willner has been involved in a multi-disciplinary collaboration with international visual/performance artist Doni Silver Simons.
+With her love for artistic collaborations, Green Willner has been involved in an ongoing multi-disciplinary collaboration with international visual/performance artist Doni Silver Simons.
 Their work, titled Reverberations, was performed for the Anniversary of Kristallnacht at the Museum of Tolerance, and selected to be performed at the 2017 Jerusalem Biennale as well as on LA Made at the Mark Taper Auditorium, LA Central Public Library.
 Reliquary: An Ascent was recently performed at the 2019 Jerusalem Biennale.
 Their performance, Fragments, was presented by More Art Here, held in conjunction with the prestigious 2018 Art Los Angeles Contemporary.
 Michelle has also accepted commissions for various art installations as well as poetry and dance collaborations.

-Dr. Green Willner’s awards include nine ASCAP PLUS Awards, two ASCAP Foundation Grants to Young Composers, Community Relations Council Grant, Brian M. Israel Prize (Society for New Music), SOCAN’s Serge Garant Award, Shalshelet’s 6th International Festival of New Jewish Liturgical Music (2016), and the WORD Grant 2016: The Bruce Geller Memorial Prize.
+Dr. Green Willner’s awards include ten ASCAP PLUS Awards, two ASCAP Foundation Grants to Young Composers, Community Relations Council Grant, Brian M. Israel Prize (Society for New Music), SOCAN’s Serge Garant Award, Shalshelet’s 6th International Festival of New Jewish Liturgical Music (2016), and the WORD Grant 2016: The Bruce Geller Memorial Prize.
 Dr. Green Willner has also been granted fellowships at June in Buffalo, the Wellesley Composers Conference, CSULB, ASCAP/Fred Karlin Film Scoring Workshop, Mellon Foundation (Columbia University) and the President's Fellow (Columbia University).

 Having received her B.M. degree from the University of Toronto, where she grew up, Michelle continued her studies at Columbia University, studying under Professors Mario Davidovsky, David Rakowski and Steven Mackey.